d-bl/MAE-gf/docs/test.md

 {% include picts-left.html
-  class-p="f-pic-13"
+  class-p="f-pic-11"
-  class-c="f-cls-l3"
+  class-c="f-cls-l1"
   alt="torchon pg"
   src="https://maetempels.github.io/MAE-gf/images_wt/gf-pg-trad.png"
-  caption="dit is tekst ernaast" content="dit is tekst eronder"
+  caption="dit is tekst ernaast dit is tekst ernaastdit is tekst ernaastdit is tekst ernaastdit is tekst ernaastdit is tekst ernaastdit is tekst ernaastdit is tekst ernaastdit is tekst ernaastdit is tekst ernaastdit is tekst ernaastdit is tekst ernaastdit is tekst ernaast" content="dit is tekst eronder"
 %}